Home: This page battery pack design

 Always disconnect the negative terminal first.

 This is a good rule-of-thumb for clumsy people like me.
 If the wrench that you are using on the battery terminal should accidentally touch the car's frame you can short out the battery if you are working on the positive terminal first, but if you disconnect the negative terminal first, no power can flow to the frame when you disconnect the positive terminal.
-When you in your friend's garage looking at a half-inch open-ended wrench with a big burn mark taken out of it you know that he disconnected the positive terminal first.
+When you are in your friend's garage looking at a half-inch open-ended wrench with a big burn mark taken out of it you know that he disconnected the positive terminal first.

 Charging details